MicrosoftDocs/Advertising-docs/BingAds/reporting-service/bidstrategytypereportfilter.md

 ---
-title: BidStrategyTypeReportFilter Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: BidStrategyTypeReportFilter Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible values that you can use to use to filter the report data by bid strategy type.
 ---
-# BidStrategyTypeReportFilter Value Set
+# BidStrategyTypeReportFilter Value Set - Reporting
 Defines the possible values that you can use to use to filter the report data by bid strategy type.

 ## Syntax